AntonFagerberg/Anton-Fagerberg-com-Jekyll-source/_posts/2012-08-22-crazy-akka-game-of-life.markdown

  * Use lots of Futures.
  * Avoid using matrix look-ups for calculating cell neighbours.
  * Not be practical or pragmatic.
- * Achieve good performance (if I had access to a super computer).
- * (Written before I had any good knowledge about Akka).
+ * (Written before I had any good knowledge about Akka so the design is terrible).

 ## How does it work?
 First off, we have the World which is the main supervisor Actor.
 It will create one cell Actor for each cell and one Checker Actor for each Cell.